danielsaidi/website_danielsaidi/collections/_posts/2010/2010-10-07-onselectrow-fix-for-jqgrid.md

 tags:  javascript jquery web
 ---

 I love the [jqGrid jQuery plugin](http://www.trirand.com/blog/).
-If you have not tried it yet, I really think you should.
+If you haven't tried it, I think you should.
+However, the `onSelectRow` event doesn't work that well.
+Let's fix it.

-However, when you look at the online demos that describe how to edit a grid row, you may discover that the `onSelectRow` method that is used in the demos doesn't work perfect.
-After editing a row, you must select a new one before you can edit the first one again.
+When you look at online demos that describe how to edit a grid row, you may have noticed that after editing a row, you must select a new one before you can edit the first one again.

-To fix this, I replaced the original onSelectRow method:
+To fix this, I replaced the original `onSelectRow` implementation:

 ```javascript
 onSelectRow: function(id) {